 How to convert RPM to the Frequency, see here.

-Up to now there are different release of BT, for example there is v2.1, v3.0, BTLE and v.4.x
+Up to now there are different release of BT, for example there is v2.1, v3.0, BTLE v.4.x and 5.x

 For see the differences from the different release of BT see here and here.

 Here I want to highlight the differences inside the BT